Do you know your BMI? Increasingly, people know theirs, just as they know their cholesterol.

 It’s important to recognize that BMI itself is not measuring “health” or a physiological state (such as resting blood pressure) that indicates the presence (or absence) of disease.
 It is simply a measure of your size.
 Plenty of people have a high or low BMI and are healthy and, conversely, plenty of folks with a normal BMI are unhealthy.
 In fact, a person with a normal BMI who smokes and has a strong family history of cardiovascular disease may have a higher risk of early cardiovascular death than someone who has a high BMI but is a physically fit non-smoker.

 And then there is the “obesity paradox.”
 Some studies have found that despite the fact that the risk of certain diseases increases with rising BMI, people actually tend to live longer, on average, if their BMI is a bit on the higher side.

 Should we stop giving so much “weight” to BMI?

-- Nearly half of those considered overweight by BMI had a healthy “cardiometabolic profile,” including a normal blood pressure, cholesterol, and blood sugar.
+- More than half of those considered overweight by BMI had a healthy “cardiometabolic profile,” including a normal blood pressure, cholesterol, and blood sugar.

-- About a third of people with normal BMI measures had an unhealthy cardiometabolic profile.
+- About a quarter of people with normal BMI measures had an unhealthy cardiometabolic profile.